NTDesnoyers/memry-OS/replit.md

 The app serves as the source of truth for Ninja Selling workflows, prioritizing speed and efficiency: Weekly Meeting Agenda completion in under 10 minutes, FORD interaction logging in under 60 seconds.
 This is a personal productivity tool with no multi-user features, public access, gamification, or pipeline UI.

+### Design Philosophy: GTD + Intelligent Reference Material
+Following Getting Things Done (GTD) principles, Ninja OS is **intelligent reference material**, NOT a task manager.
+The system:
+- Stores relationship data, FORD notes, transaction history, and contact frequency rules
+- Calculates when contacts are due based on segment (A=monthly, B=every 2 months, C=quarterly)
+- Generates tasks for "contact this person" based on rules
+- **Exports tasks to Todoist** where all life tasks are managed in one place
+- Keeps the user's attention in Todoist for execution, returns here for reference and intelligence

 ## User Preferences

 Preferred communication style: Simple, everyday language.